felamaslen/budget/README.md

 # Budget

-Personal finance app for web and android
+Personal finance app for web, cli and android

 ## Architecture

 There is a web-based API written in Node.js, which also runs a web app.
 The Android app connects to this API.

 - Node version: 8

+The CLI app is written in Python 3.
+See `cli/README.md` for setup info.

+For info on building the Android app, see `android/README.md`.

 ## Instructions: